jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``Missing data`` component is used to mark where daily air temperature and precipitation were estimated due to missing data in the dataset.
-These information are read when importing a dataset in GWHAT (see :numref:`sec_importing_data`) from the :file:`.log` file that is produced automatically when gapfilling daily weather records with the tool presented in :numref:`chap_gapfilling_weather_data`.
+This information is read when importing a dataset in GWHAT (see :numref:`sec_importing_data`) from the :file:`.log` file that is produced automatically when gap filling daily weather records with the tool presented in :numref:`chap_gapfilling_weather_data`.

 .. note:: If no :file:`.log` exists when importing a daily weather datafile in